IBM/kafka-quickstart-workshop/part2/README.md

 Created topic my-first-topic.
 ```

-We can now see that topic if we run the list topic command:
+We can now see our topic if we run the list topics command:
 ```sh
 > bin/kafka-topics.sh --bootstrap-server ${BOOTSTRAP_SERVERS} \
   --command-config ${CONFIG_FILE} --list